 Roasted Butternut Squash

-Oven-roasted Butternut Squash makes a delicious side dish any night of the week (or on your holiday table!) or toss into salads for a healthy lunch.
+Oven Roasted Butternut Squash makes a delicious side dish any night of the week or on your holiday table.
+Or, meal prep a batch to toss into salads and grain bowls all week long.

 Prep Time 5 minutes